boostercloud/booster/docs/README.md

 export default YourRocketInitializator
 ```

 In `mountStack` you will receive an initialized AWS CDK stack that you can use to append new resources.
 Check out [the Stack API in the official CDK documentation](https://docs.aws.amazon.com/cdk/latest/guide/stacks.html#stack_api).
 This is the same stack instance that Booster uses to deploy its resources, so your resources will be deployed automatically along with the Booster's ones in the same stack.
+Also you will receive the `config` object which includes properties of the Booster project that is about to be deployed.

 The application stack, including the resources added by your rocket are automatically nuked along with the application stack, but there are some situations on which it's convenient to delete or move the contents of the resources created by you.
 In the appl `unmountStack` you'll have the opportunity to run any code before deleting the stack.
 This function receives an `utils` object with the same tools that Booster uses to perform common actions like emptying the contents of an S3 bucket (Non-empty buckets are kept by default when a stack is deleted).